August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 27.

-26. My evening was spent by the campfire while two beavers were playing (or something) out in the pond making quite a racket, seemingly to not know nor care that I was nearby.
+26. My evening was spent by a beautiful campfire as two beavers were playing (or something) out in the pond making quite a racket, seemingly to not know nor care that I was nearby.

 25.

-24. I picked up this new LED hanging collapsible lantern at Bass Pro earlier this year.
-I'm really happy with its light output and the fact that it's both USB and Solar rechargeable which is really convenient on multi night trips.
+24. I picked up this GoalZero LED collapsible lantern at Bass Pro earlier this year.
+I'm really happy with its light output and the fact that it's both USB and Solar rechargeable which is really convenient on multi-night trips.

 23.

-22. My recently purchased Milwaukee M18 LED lantern was also very handy putting out lots of scene lighting and having a convenient USB output for charging electronic devices such as phones or Bluetooth speakers.
+22. My recently purchased Milwaukee M18 LED lantern was also very handy putting out lots of scene lighting.
+It also has a very convenient USB output for charging electronic devices such as phones or Bluetooth speakers.

 21.

-20. After an outstanding nights sleep in my Hammock I fired up my Kelly Kettle Sunday morning to make coffee.
+20. After an outstanding night's sleep in my Hammock I fired up the Kelly Kettle early Sunday morning to make a coffee.

-19. Instead of my usual backwoods instant coffee I decided to try out these new (to me) single serve coffee filters.
+19. Instead of my usual backwoods instant coffee I decided to try out these new (to me) Coughlin single serve coffee filters to make a proper brew.

-17. For breakfast I decided to cook up a few hamburgers as they were already mostly thawed out.
+17. For breakfast/lunch I decided to cook up a few hamburgers as they were already thawed out.

-16. My burgers and coffee were paired with a serving of spicy chicken Mr. Noodle.
+16. My burgers and coffee were paired with a serving of spicy chicken Mr. Noodle, because why the heck not.
 Not all backwoods meals need to be fancy!
+LoL

 15.